6 Steps to Commercial Unlawful Detainers

 If the commercial tenant is not able to have the case dismissed based on their response, discovery and trial will ensue.
 Discovery is the process of obtaining evidence to help prove the parties’ case.
 During this stage, parties may file for summary judgment or take other actions.
 Assuming the case isn’t dismissed during this stage, the parties will go to trial and attempt to prove their case in open court.

 Assuming the tenant loses the case and a judgment was issued, a writ of possession and execution will be provided to the landlord by the court.
 These documents will permit the landlord to proceed through formal eviction with the sheriff delivering the eviction notice to the tenant.
 The tenant may then apply for a stay of execution or the tenant will be evicted.

 Do you have a commercial unlawful detainer action pending?
-Our Sacramento unlawful detainer attorneys provide free consultations and will work with you to find the best outcome.
-Contact our attorneys to set up a consultation today.
+Our Rancho Cordova unlawful detainer attorneys provide free consultations and will work with you to find the best outcome.
+Contact our Rancho Cordova business attorneys to set up a consultation today.

 By: Trevor Carson Google+

 *The information provided in this post does not constitute legal advice or opinion.
 The information is for guidance purposes only.
 Individual situations vary and you should contact us for a consultation.
 Image: Jeroen van Oostrom.
 Feel free to contact our attorneys to further discuss 6 steps to commercial unlawful detainers.